Allosteric and Hormonal Regulation of Carbohydrate Metabolism on the MCAT

 There’s a high amount of stored energy between the phosphate groups due to the repulsive, electrostatic forces as the phosphate groups are negatively charged.
 Thus, the hydrolysis of the phosphodiester group releases a large amount of energy!

-ATP Structure and Function
+Atp Structure And Function

 IV.
 Wrap Up/Key Terms